quacksouls/bitburner/doc/guide/program.md

 You join a faction primarily for the following purposes:

 1. Raise your reputation within the faction.
-Reputation is important because it allows you to purchase items in the faction's shop.
+Reputation is important because it unlocks items in the faction's shop.
 1. Buy one or more equipment that temporarily boost your stats.
 Stat-boosting items allow you to generate even more money or rapidly raise your stats.